How Safe Is Coolsculpting? Your Questions, Answered By The Experts

 But what are potential Coolsculpting dangers?
 Is it risk-free?
 Are there any potential complications and adverse side effects?

 CoolSculpting Side Effects: What’s Common, What’s Normal?

-The Cryolipolysis CoolSculpting procedure uses an applicator device which relies on a kind of suction cup to pull the skin and fat in the target areas.
+The cryolipolysis CoolSculpting procedure uses an applicator device that relies on a kind of suction cup to pull the skin and fat in the target areas.
 The applicator then freezes these areas to temperatures of about 4 degrees Celsius.